SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

     precondition vs fatalError — not meant to be much semantic difference

-..
-Suitable scenarios for an assertion check include:

-    * An integer subscript index is passed to a custom subscript implementation, but the subscript index value could be too low or too high.

-    * A value is passed to a function, but an invalid value means that the function cannot fulfill its task.

 .. assertions are for checking things during debugging they're protection against mistakes you make during development